Plan the Perfect Weekend at Beavers Bend State Park

 If you’re not into camping, there are many places to rent cabins within Beavers Bend State Park or privately.

-Visit the state park website to book Beavers Bend State Park cabins.
+Visit the state park website to book cabins inside the park.

-Lots of our friends in Tulsa love to rent cabins in Broken Bow and have a fun weekend getaway!
+Lots of our friends in Tulsa love to rent cabins privately as well.

 Hochatown

-Hochatown is a cute small community on the side of highway 259A.
-There are many places to eat and shop for arts and crafts close to the park.
+Hochatown is a cute small community on the side of Highway 259A.
+There are places to eat and shop for arts and crafts close by.

-Fun fact: The area is known for its Bigfoot lore, and visitors will see lots of places to buy Bigfoot souvenirs (source).
+Bigfoot Lore: The area is known for its Bigfoot lore, and visitors will see lots of places to buy Sasquatch souvenirs.
 I got a T-shirt – so much fun!
 So, keep your eyes peeled for Bigfoot (if you believe) while out exploring.
+I totally believe it is real.

 Kayaking the Mountain Fork River

-The Mountain Fork can have whitewater depending on the water levels.
-Some areas are rocky, and there is one place where paddlers go over a small waterfall (these are class II rapids)!
+The Mountain Fork can have whitewater depending on the water levels being released from the dam.
+Some areas are rocky, and there is one place where paddlers go over a small waterfall (these are class II rapids).

 Broken Bow Adventure Photos has a photographer taking photos of everyone going over the rapids.
 It is so much fun!

-We had a blast and highly recommend float trips on the Mountain Fork!
+We had a blast, and I highly recommend a float trip on the Mountain Fork.
 We booked with Tippa Canoe.

 From Beavers Bend State Park, Tippa Canoe is about 30 minutes away.
 Overall, we planned half a day, starting first thing in the morning to kayak the Mountain Fork.

-After the kayaking adventure, we drove to Gasquatch in Idabel to see the Bigfoot-themed gas station!
+After the kayaking adventure, we drove to Gasquatch in Idabel to see the Bigfoot-themed gas station.
 Gasquatch also has a mini car museum inside.
+We got some fudge — it was delish!

 Final Thoughts

-If you’re looking for a fun outdoor activity in Oklahoma to enjoy with your family or friends, look no further than Beavers Bend State Park.
-With miles of hiking trails, wildlife, plenty of fishing spots, excellent camping, and opportunities to get out and play on the water, there’s something for everyone at this beautiful park.
+If you’re looking for a fun outdoor trip in Oklahoma to enjoy with your family or friends, head to Beavers Bend State Park.
+With miles of hiking trails, wildlife, plenty of fishing spots, excellent camping, and opportunities to get out and play on the water, it’s an awesome place to get outside.

 The Ouachita Mountains of Southeastern Oklahoma are incredible – can you believe this is Oklahoma?